ChainSafe/game-docs-v2/docs/v2.5/5_configuration.md

 With all that in mind, nobody stops you from creating as many Web3 instances as you need.
 You can think of one instance that's created before user even logged into the game just for blockchain reading purposes.
-Or even 4 instances for each player in a couch-party-game, to load their credits, preferences or any other web3-goodness you can think of.
+Or even 4 instances for each player in a couch-party-game, to load their credits, preferences or any other web3 goodness you can think of.

 ## Web3Builder